ICornwell/laughing-with-you/README.md

 All jesting aside, we're not mocking, we're laughing with you, not at you.

 A lightweight testing utility library that helps with dependency injection, mocking, and testing infrastructure for modern JavaScript applications.
 Works seamlessly with both Jest and Vitest.

+**⚠️ Important Note: Requires Node.js 18 or higher.**

 It started with a /very/ light weight DI approach for dependency substitution that uses async local storage to allow async (or subsequent sync) code flows to share a dependency substitution set indepentent of others.
 It uses javascript Proxy to create a delegation wrapper, with automatic fall-back to the original dependency where no substitution is provided.